 Today, it is a National Historic Landmark and a State Park.
 In 1859, though, the settlement began as a mining camp.
 That year, miners discovered gold in the region.
 As a consequence, countless hopefuls packed their bags and set out to make their fortune.
 In the process, they built Bodie.

 The mining camp developed into a fully-fledged Wild West boomtown.
 But that growth was not sustainable.
-Soon, the gold supplies dwindled, and the local economy began to collapse.
+Most of the gold deposits were soon exhausted, though, and the local economy began to collapse.
 Little by little, the population moved away, leaving behind their homes, cars, and mining equipment.

-This goes to prove that the old sentiment of “no gold, no people” has resulted in many abandoned places in the world.
+Bodie is yet another proof for the old sentiment of “no gold, no people.”
+An exhaustion of natural resources has resulted in many abandoned places in the world.

 Sometimes, abandoned places are tucked away in the midst of population centers.
 This is the case with the Paris Catacombs, hidden beneath the streets of the French capital.

 In 1785, workers began to empty bones from the tombs, common graves, and charnel houses at Saints-Innocents cemetery.
 Saints-Innocents had been closed five years before, nearly a thousand years after its first burials.
-The bones had to be moved at night, to avoid opposition from the citizens and the Catholic Church.
+The bones were moved at night, to avoid opposition from the citizens and the Catholic Church.

 The efforts were eventually abandoned in the 1860s.
 However, according to estimates, the bones of 6 million bodies now lie buried in the catacombs.
 Their stacked remains still line the deserted tunnels, forever plunged into darkness.